helium/HIP/0067-trust-score.md

 **Impact on the Trust Score** :
 - **-1** per witness at least 2 hexes away in the last 60 days being invalid for having an RSSI too high.
-- from **-1 to -0** per valid witness at least 2 hexes away in the last 60 days whose RSSI is close to the maximum allowed value, ranging from a difference of 0 to 15 between the recorde RSSI value and the maximum allowed value.
+- from **-1 to -0** per valid witness at least 2 hexes away in the last 60 days whose RSSI is close to the maximum allowed value, ranging from a difference of 0 to 15 between the recorded RSSI value and the maximum allowed value.

 - # IP address

-Spoofers often either use a CPN to conceal their IP in order to appear legit, or assert their location in a different country than their physical location.
+Spoofers often either use a VPN to conceal their IP in order to appear legit, or assert their location in a different country than their physical location.

-There are cases of honest hotspots having an IP in a different country than their assert location.
+There are cases of honest hotspots having an IP in a different country than their asserted location.
 Some owners are using VPNs either for convenience, or to hide their mining activity from their ISP *(Internet Service Provider)*.
-ISP can also be using CGNAT, with the registered IPv4 eing located in a different country.
+ISP can also be using CGNAT, with the hotspot's IPv4 being located in a different country.
 However, the former can use a VPN located in their country, while the latter is rare enough that we can consider the case of IP addresses being located in a different country than the asserted location of a hotspot to be more likely to belong to a spoofing hotspot.

 **Impact on the Trust Score** :
 - **-5** for a hotspot whose IP is located in a different country than its asserted location.